 The most notable benefit here is the extra 10% in point earnings on your Marriott stays, and it’s worth mentioning that this applies to points earned through the hotel, not through the credit card.

-This bonus amounts to a total of 11 Marriott points per $1 on your Marriott stays, up 1 point from the base membership level.
+This bonus amounts to a total of up to 14 Marriott points per $1 on your Marriott stays, up 1 point from the base membership level.

 15 Elite Night Credits